IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 ![DatabaseObjects][DatabaseObjects]

 [DatabaseObjects]: https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/DbObjects-min.png "Database Object created for send notifications"

+#### Remark
+The `Start(int timeOut = 120, int watchDogTimeOut = 180)` method starts the listener to receive record table change notifications.
+The `watchDogTimeOut` parameter specifies the amount of time in seconds for the watch dog system.

+After calling the `Stop()` method, record table change notifications are not longer delivered.
+Database objects created by SqlTableDependency will be deleted.

+It is a good practice - when possible - wrap SqlTableDependency within a using statement or alternatively in a try catch block: when the application will stop, this is enough to remove the SqlTableDependency infrastructure (Trigger, Service Broker, Queue, Contract, Messages type and Stored Procedure) automatically.

+In any case, when the application exits abruptly – that is by not calling the `Stop()` and/or `Dispose()` method - we need a way to cleaning up the SqlTableDependency infrastructure.
+The `Start()` method takes an optional parameter `watchDogTimeOut`.
+If there are no listeners waiting for notifications, the SqlTableDependency infrastructure will be removed after this period of time.
+The default value of `watchDogTimeOut` is 180 seconds.

+There is a common scenario that could trigger the watchdog: debugging.
+During development, you often spend several minutes inside the debugger before you move on to the next step.
+Please make sure to increase `watchDogTimeOut` when you debug an application, otherwise you will experience an unexpected destruction of database objects in the middle of your debugging activity.

 #### ![alt text](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/if_exclamation-red_46014.png) Audit record table change requirements
 * SQL Server 2008 R2 or latest versions (**please see note about Compatibility Level and Database Version**).